indutny/caine/test/fixtures/CONTRIBUTING.md

 ### Caine's requirements

 Hello!
-I am pleased to see your valuable contributing to this project.
+I am pleased to see your valuable contribution to this project.
 Would you please mind answering a couple of questions to help me classify this submission and/or gather required information for the core team members?